peteragility/glusterfs-aws/README.md

 > - Distributed volume has the best performance and bricks can be added very easily.
 But it has no redundancy at all, any EC2/EBS lost will cause data lost.
 > - In theory replicated volume can lost up to n - 1 nodes, for example if n = 3 the filesystem should be able to operate normally with only 1 node.
 However you will find that the filesystem is down if node count < 2, this is because the default quorum = 2 in this case to avoid [Split Brain](https://docs.gluster.org/en/latest/Administrator%20Guide/Split%20brain%20and%20ways%20to%20deal%20with%20it/) issue.
-> - For data durability, replicated volume can lost up to n - 1 nodes.
+> - Replicated volume can lost up to n - 1 nodes without data lost.
-> - For dispersed volume, k must be an integer smaller than n/2, if you want k >= n/2, pls use replicated volume instead.
+> - For dispersed volume, k must be an integer smaller than n/2, if you want k >= n/2, use replicated volume instead.
-> - For best I/O performance, you should make sure `(n - k) = power of 2`, for example n=3 and k=1, n=6 and k=2, etc.
+> - For best I/O performance of dispersed volume, make sure `(n - k) = power of 2`, for example n=3 and k=1, n=6 and k=2, etc.

 ### Usage